 If you’ll soon be moving to a new neighborhood, you might be wondering about your neighbors.
 In fact, might they be curious about you as well?

 In years past, when someone new moved into the neighborhood, the established residents would make it a point to visit and introduce themselves as a welcome to the neighborhood.
-However, we are more of a transient society now, and times have changed.
+However, times have changed.
+Not only are we are more of a transient society now, but we are coping with the COVID 19 pandemic.
 If you want to meet your neighbors once you’ve moved in, why not plan to make the first move?
-Here are some effective ways to reach out in the neighborhood.
+Here are some effective and COVID-safe ways to reach out in the neighborhood.

 This is an especially good idea if you did not have time to sell off those no-longer-wanted items before your move.
 But now that you have identified items that you no longer want or need, you have a perfect excuse to hold a yard sale.
-It’s a good bet that your neighbors will take the opportunity to get to know you as they browse your treasures.
+Be sure to wear masks, keep a healthy physical distance for their sake as well as your own, provide hand sanitizer, and exhibit your items for sale so that a minimum of touching is required.
+It’s a good bet that your neighbors will appreciate your efforts and will take the opportunity to get to know you as they browse your treasures.

-For a slight twist on this concept, why not visit other yard sales in the area.
+For a slight twist on this concept and only if you feel comfortable, why not visit other yard sales in the area?
 You’ll get to know your neighbors while exploring what’s for sale.
 Don’t know where to find the sales?
 Try the Yard Sale Treasure Map app for iPhone or Android to get started.

 Work on Your New Home’s Curb Appeal